Esri/utility-network-sdk/README.md

 -------------------------
 ## Documentation
-The [wiki page](https://github.com/esri/utility-network-sdk/wiki) contains a single document document:
+The [wiki page](https://github.com/esri/utility-network-sdk/wiki) contains a single document:

 - [SDK Changes](https://github.com/esri/utility-network-sdk/wiki/SDK%20Changes).
 For those partners who were part of our alpha or beta programs, this document describes what classes and methods changed with each pre-release.